-Novelty Steel fabricates carbon steel and stainless steel piping spools for piping projects in its facilities in Turkey.
+Novelty Steel fabricates carbon steel and stainless steel pipe spools for piping projects in its facilities in Turkey.

 Pipe spools refer to the pre-assembled piping components, encompassing pipes, flanges, and fittings.
 These elements are assembled during fabrication before being transported to the construction site.
 The pre-mounted state of these spools facilitates easy assembly using hoists, gauges, and other tools.